 - Employees are required to report any accident or damage involving City vehicles and/or equipment, however minor, to the appropriate department supervisor immediately even if the accident occurs after 5:00 p.m. or on weekends or holidays.
-A drug/alcohol test must be performed on ALL accidents. - An Accident Report or Damage Report (see Municipal Clerk) must be completed by the involved employee and submitted to the immediate supervisor within 24 hours of occurrence of the accident.
-The Supervisor must then submit Accident Report/Damage Report to Municipal Clerk within 24 hours.
+A drug/alcohol test must be performed on ALL accidents. - An Accident Report or Damage Report must be completed by the involved employee and submitted to the immediate supervisor within 24 hours of occurrence of the accident.
+The Supervisor must then submit an Accident Report/Damage Report to Administration and/or Human Resources within 24 hours.